johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 Foreign keys to establish relationships between the entities.

 The only other constraint I used was `NOT NULL`, to ensure some required fields were filled, like `price`.
-The Primary Keys ensured uniqueness enough for each entity.
+The Primary Keys ensure uniqueness enough for each entity.
 The only default value I had to set was created in Python (for price, based on the neighbourhood median).
 Check constraints were unnecessary.

 ### Relationships